bafonins/go-slow-http/README.md

 Connection: keep-alive\r\n\r\n
 ```

-Once this request is received by the victim, the web server will issue a new thread from a thread pool to serve the request (speaking about Apache).
-In this case we simply request the home of `google.com`.
-Afterwards, the server might perform some business logic and then read static assets required to render the requested page and send it back to the client.
-This is a regular behaviour of the GET request.
+Once this request is received by the server, it will issue a new thread from a thread pool to serve the request (speaking about Apache).
+In this case we simply request the homepage of `google.com`.
+Afterwards, the server might perform some business logic and then read static assets required to render the requested page on the clients side and eventually send it back to the client.
+This is a standard sequence of steps taken to serve a GET request.

-As you can see the request has a certain format, what is important for the slow http attack is that each header ends with the carrent return and the new line characters and the end of the request must have twice of that sequence: `\r\n\r\n`.
-What happens if you never send the last two `\r\n`, but send some random data instead?
+As one can notice, the request has a certain format; it starts with`{HTTP method} {path} HTTP/{version}`, contains key-value pairs with some relevant information about you browser, every line ends with a sequence `\r\n`, etc. If you violate this format, the server most probably will not serve the page you requested.
+What is the most important part for the slow http attack is that each header ends with the carrent return and the new line characters and the end of the request must have twice of that sequence: `\r\n\r\n`.
+This ending sequence informs the server that the request is complete and can be processed.
+But what happens if you never send the last two `\r\n`, but send some random data instead?
 In this case the victim will keep accepting those and wait for the ending sequence.
 Note, that the core of the GET request are only first two lines of the example shown above.
 The clients can add any custom headers and those will be valid.
 Hence, in this way the attacker can create more connections and occupy the resources of the target server and make the application unreachable for regular users, simply because there will not any threads left to serve more clients.
 See the scheme below.
 It shows a sequence of messages send by the attacker in one connection.
 For successfull DoS attack there have to be more connections - the more the better.

 ```
   VICTIM                   ATTACKER